m1nus-dev/m1nforum/readme.md

 - No tests

 You get the idea - I was messing around and had a blast.
 Feel free to ignore.

+### Data store

+The data is stored in xml files on disk.
+The data is cached in memory for fast reads.

+### View Engine

+The console app is a view compiler.
+It compiles the html templates into c# using the [John Resig Micro-Templating Pattern](https://johnresig.com/blog/javascript-micro-templating/), but in c#.

+This view engine is not the most fun developer experience.
+To rebuilt the view you have to rebuild the app.
+And, errors are tedious to find.
+I think they are fast, though.
+Keep the views simple and it is easier.

 ## Getting Started